Laurakj1000/Laurakj1000/README.md

 I am a Senior Editor and Quality Reviewer with over 25 years of experience in high-standard journalism, including tenures at The Times, The Guardian, and The Sunday Telegraph.
 I apply a veteran's editorial eye to ensure AI-generated content is accurate, logical, and culturally resonant.

 🚀 Current AI Work
 I am currently working with Merit1 and Micro1 to bridge the gap between senior broadsheet standards and AI development.
 My focus is on dismantling the "uncanny valley" by ensuring LLMs maintain a sophisticated, human-centric voice.
+I just signed as a Linguistic AI Training Expert for Micro1

 Skills & Certifications
 Editorial Auditing: High-level feedback for LLM training and RLHF via Merit1 and Micro1.